-You want your runny cheese so badly, but customs will take it faster than you can say “camembert”.
-So what are you risking if you decide not to declare your contraband products at customs?
+You want your runny cheese so badly, but US customs will take it faster than you can say “camembert.”
+So what happens if you don’t declare at customs?
 If you’re considering clandestinely bringing goods into the US, know that it’s not without risk.

 So what products are we talking about?
 All products that aren’t considered personal effects.
-(Personal effects are things you already owned before you left the US, like clothing, jewelry, phone, etc.) Souvenirs, presents — to yourself and to others — and food products must be declared.
-There are limits on what kinds of products you can bring in and how much, so before you try and smuggle something in secretly, take a look at this article to find out if you even need to be smuggling it in the first place.
+(Personal effects are items for personal use that you already owned before you left the US, like clothing, jewelry, your phone, etc.) You will need to declare merchandise purchased abroad, including souvenirs, presents — to yourself and to others — and food products.
+There are many restricted items that cannot be taken through customs, and there are also restrictions on how much of certain items you can bring through, so before you try and smuggle something in secretly, take a look at this article to find out if you even need to be smuggling it in the first place.

 You didn’t read up on Frenchly about which products can come to the US, and now you’ve got some runny cheese in your purse, which isn’t allowed in.
 You are safe to declare it without fear of being reprimanded.
 But if even though “there is no penalty for declaring a prohibited item,” you still have to either abandon it voluntarily at customs, or you will have it confiscated.

 Option 2: What happens if you don’t declare a contraband product

 Scenario 1: You’re transporting this contraband product in non-commercial values (less than $2,500).